 Although Cathy suggests leaving photos with the Fido out, it can certainly be another quick way to rule someone in or out.
 If you're an animal lover, you might want your potential mate to be one too.
 If you're not, seeing a pic of a prospect with a long-haired cat or four dogs might be enough to check him or her off the list immediately.

-Two additional tips that Cathy added to her list were 1.
-To have at least one full body shot and, 2.
-No pics more than a year old (or 50 pounds ago).
+Two additional tips that Cathy added to her list were to have at least one full-body shot, and no pictures more than a year old (or 50 pounds ago).
 Otherwise, like with the age or status thing, you might be accused of false advertising.

 As far as what to write, Cathy suggests that you write something simple but unique.
 She says, "Three paragraphs is plenty.
 White space is your friend."